sridhar086/returnpath/readme.txt

 The description of files is given below
-1) The design document - Return-path-Interview.pdf
+1) The design document - ReturnPath-Interview.pdf

 2) The application to be run - app.py
 By default if this python program is run it starts the server on localhost in 5000 port